2027 수특 영독연 9강 변형문제

 Exercise 1 아이디어 실현 과정

-This process of ideation (ideas in action) can be started and completed in isolation ― the 'one-man show', the solo agent surrounded by firewalls ― or by opening ourselves to external contexts and realities, an approach that allows ____ superior results by combining in different ways our own ideas with those of others.
+This process ____ ideation (ideas in action) can be started and completed in isolation ― the 'one-man show', the solo agent surrounded by firewalls ― or by opening ourselves to external contexts and realities, an approach that allows for superior results by combining in different ways our own ideas with those of others.

 Exercise 2 돌고래의 새끼 돌봄 행동의 특징

-Thus, female reproductive success seems to be enhanced by group living, likely through improved protection of calves from predation ____ other threats and calf exposure to other individuals for socialization, learning, and possibly allomaternal care.
+Thus, female reproductive success seems to be enhanced by group living, likely through improved protection of calves from predation and ____ threats and calf exposure to other individuals for socialization, learning, and possibly allomaternal care.

-In an examination of the behavioral differences between primiparous and experienced mothers, it was shown that experienced mothers tended to maintain greater synchrony with and closer distances to their calves, ____ providing increased control over their calves' environment.
+In an examination of the behavioral differences between primiparous and experienced ____ it was shown that experienced mothers tended to maintain greater synchrony with and closer distances to their calves, thereby providing increased control over their calves' environment.

 Experienced ____ also tended to include other mothers with calves as close associates.